Foil (fencing): Socket

 The electric foil contains a socket underneath the guard that connects to the scoring apparatus via the body cord and a wire that runs down a channel cut into the top of the blade.
 Electric foil sockets are fixed so that the body cord plugs into the weapon at the fencer's wrist.
 There are two main sockets in use today: the "bayonette" which has a single prong and twists-locks into the foil, and the two prong, which has different diameters for each prong, held in place by a clip.

 Tip

 The tip of the electric foil terminates in a button assembly that generally consists of a barrel, plunger, spring, and retaining screws.
 The circuit is a "normally closed" one, meaning that at rest there is always a complete power circuit; depressing the tip breaks this circuit, and the scoring apparatus illuminates an appropriate light.
 Color-coding is used: white or yellow indicates hits not on the valid target area, and either red or green indicate hits on the valid target area (red for one fencer, green for the other).
+When fencing, the FIA (international fencing federation) states that the tip requires a minimum of 500 grams to complete the circuit.